Welcome to Breadalbane Academy Primary

-White shirt and black tie with house stripe and logo, black round neck or v-neck jumper (not hoodie) with black skirt, pinafore or trousers (including smart black jeans).
+White shirt and black tie with house stripe and logo or white polo shirt, black round neck or V-neck jumper (not hoodie) with black skirt, pinafore or trousers (including smart black jeans).
 Black cardigans and blue checked school dresses are also options offered.

 Transition of Pupils from Primary to Secondary